 “For God locks up all in unbelief, so that He can show mercy to all.” – Romans 11:32

-Paul tells us that God locks all of us up in unbelief, meaning we don’t fail to believe the truth because of something inherent in ourselves, but because God made sure we would all start out that way.
+Paul tells us that God locks all of us up in unbelief, meaning we fail to believe the Gospel because God made sure we would all start out as unbelievers.
 But why did He do this?
 Simply so that He can show mercy to the same “all” that He first locked up in unbelief.